 Mountain Strong Is Not Gym Strong

-It is worth mentioning that for many the term strength training conjures images of muscle-bound gym-goers grunting out bicep curls in front of a mirror or chasing a new one-rep max for a particular lift.
-Banish that from your mind, because that is not what strength training should look like for you as an mountaineer.
+It is worth mentioning that for many the term strength training conjures images of muscle-bound gym-goers grunting out bicep curls in front of a mirror or chasing a new one-rep max on the bench press.
+Banish that from your mind, because that is not what strength training should look like for you as a mountaineer.
 You need to develop climbing-specific functional strength for mountaineering.
-The last thing we want you to do is create bulk you’ll then have to haul up a hill, mountain, or route.
+The last thing we want you to do is create bulk you’ll then have to haul up a mountain, or route.
 You simply can’t afford to gain strength at the expense of adding appreciable muscle mass.
 (Note, there are individuals who can benefit from adding muscle mass, but they will want to consult with a coach because their training is more nuanced.)

 How Strong Is Strong Enough?